 I think few would start a new business or join an early stage one if they appreciated the true risks.

 I think entrepreneurship is driven more by a desire for autonomy, creative self-expression, and lifelong learning.
 It can be the natural result of personal, family, and cultural expectations.
-Sometimes it’s creative solution to a lack of career alternatives.
+Sometimes it’s a creative solution to a lack of career alternatives.
 And for some it’s a calling.

 “It is a mistake to try to look too far ahead.
 The chain of destiny can only be grasped one link at a time.”